-- 1. the instructor will notify the student of this determination; - 2. the student will have one week to contact the instructor to address the situation; - 3. if the student fails to do so, the instructor will notify the Office of Records and Registration to recommend withdrawal of the student from the course; and - 4. if after persistent non-attendance or non-response to attempted contacts by the instructor, the Office of Records and Registration will notify the student of this action and may record a grade of WA or WF, respectively.
+- 1. the instructor will notify the student of this determination; - 2. the student will have one week to contact the instructor to address the situation; - 3. if the student fails to do so, the instructor will notify Records and Registration to recommend withdrawal of the student from the course.